tfidfwastaken/gitnotes/final-reflection.md

 # Reflections on Working With the Git Community

 I got to work and "intern" for the Git Community in the Summer of ’21.
 This was the first "real" work I have done in my career in Computers.
-The only thing that can compete when it comes to beginnings is starting your day with a South Indian breakfast [(1)](#footnotes).
+The only thing that can compete with this when it comes to great beginnings is starting your day with a South Indian breakfast [(1)](#footnotes).

 ![A South Indian Breakfast](https://foodhallcookerystudio.com/wp-content/uploads/2019/02/7th-march-south-indian-breakfast-1024x805.jpg)